HangfireIO/Cronos/README.md

 ### Working with time zones

-It is possible to specify a time zone directly, in this case you should pass `DateTime` with `DateTimeKind.Utc` flag, or use `DateTimeOffset` class, that's is smart enough to always point to an exact, non-ambiguous instant.
+It is possible to specify a time zone directly; in this case you should pass `DateTime` with `DateTimeKind.Utc` flag, or use `DateTimeOffset` class, since that is smart enough to always point to an exact, non-ambiguous instant.

 ```csharp
 CronExpression expression = CronExpression.Parse("* * * * *");